maxdevos49/ISUHackathonSpring2018/README.md

 - Pressing shift will make you sprint but you only have limited stamina
 - If you get hit you will be knocked back and lose some health
 - Picking up a stamina (green) or health (red) potion will recharge your player
-- If you run out of health your player will die and a grace will forever (Until server restart that it) mark your location
+- If you run out of health your player will die and a grave will forever (Until server restart that is) mark your location
 ### Running the Game
 Run these commands to host a game on localhost:4200
 ```